 Topsham Adventure Centre is a charity (Number 1170649), specifically set up to oversee the rebuilding of the Scout Hut as a modern, fit-for-purpose centre that will serve the Scout Group and others for decades to come.
 It is a joint venture between 1st Topsham Sea Scout Group and Community Equality Disability Action (CEDA).
 CEDA provides activities for young people with disabilities of all kinds and will use the new building as a semi-rural addition to its main centre in Exeter.

 - It will be the new home for Scouting Groups operating in Topsham and the surrounding area.

-- It will also be used as a day centre for people with disabilities including clients of the charity Community Equality Disability Action (CEDA) which provides services to Children and Young People with Disabilities.
-Topsham Adventure Centre will also be available for the use of clients (and their carers) of The Mede, an organisation that provides respite for people living with Alzheimer’s/Dementia.
+- It will also be used as a day centre for people with disabilities including clients of the charity Community Equality Disability Action (CEDA) which provides services to Children and Young People with Disabilities

-- And it will also be available (when – albeit on rare occasions when it is not being used as above) for use as a hireable venue for children’s birthday parties, family gatherings, anniversaries, parties and Community Action Meetings.
+- And it will also be available on the rare occasions when it is not being used as above for use as a hireable venue for children’s birthday parties, family gatherings, anniversaries, parties and Community Action Meetings.

 The old, unsafe structure has been demolished and plans for a sustainable and fully accessible replacement with activity areas and changing facilities have been unanimously approved by Exeter City Council.
 The Council have also granted a 99-year lease on the land.
 South-West Water have generously offered off-road parking spaces for wheelchair-adapted transport, carers and Scout leaders.